jneidel/dotfiles/docs/videos.md

 ## Technology

+- Why social media isn't that great for you: [Social Media: Anything for Upcummies! ⬆🍆💦💦](https://www.youtube.com/watch?v=YjbyDU0WzYI)
+- Negative influences of phones: [Open Source Phone?
+This BOOMER doesn't care! | Purism Librem 5](https://www.youtube.com/watch?v=wIJL-UoDGyk&t=104)

+### Internet

 - A: Why we need more stupid programms and why facebook and apple are making us worse users: [Turing Complete User](http://contemporary-home-computing.org/turing-complete-user)

-### Internet

 - Getting a domain: [Cheap or Free Domain Names (and DNS and WHOIS info)](https://www.youtube.com/watch?v=tkV1-BuRrpE)
 - Getting web hosting: [4 Hosting Types Compared: Free and Paid Hosting and VPS](https://www.youtube.com/watch?v=iMmR5UVOz8Q) (If in DE check out [uberspace](https://uberspace.de/), shared hosting with many of the upsides of a VPS)
 - A: How IoT devices will become a massive threat with their increased adoption: [The Internet of Things Will Turn Large-Scale Hacks into Real World Disasters](https://www.vice.com/en_us/article/qkjzwp/the-internet-of-things-will-cause-the-first-ever-large-scale-internet-disaster)